Zaros Lake | Heraklion Crete | Relaxing while Tasting Salmons and Trouts

-The artificial lake of Zaros (or else Votomos, means a place with a lot of water in Greek) is situated on the south slopes of Mountain Psiloritis.
+Zaros Lake (or else Votomos, means a place with a lot of water in Greek) is situated on the south slopes of Mountain Psiloritis in Heraklion Crete.

-The water comes from the overflow Amati springs, at an altitude of 400 meters, it supplies the rivers and streams of the area and it ends up at the Dam of Phaneromeni (created in 1987 by the Forest Service to store this AA-quality - in terms of physical, chemical, stability and microbiological terms - water).
+The water of Lake Zaros comes from the overflow of the Amati springs, at an altitude of 400 meters.
+It supplies the rivers and streams of the area and it ends up at the Dam of Phaneromeni (created in 1987 by the Forest Service to store this AA-quality - in terms of physical, chemical, stability and microbiological terms - water).
 Before the dam, the area was a small wetland, in the crater of the springs.

-The lake, located 1 Km north of Zaros village and 45 Km south-west of Heraklion city, is the gate of the natural path leading to the wood of Rouvas through the gorge of Rouvas.
+The lake of Zaros, located 1 Km north of Zaros village and 45 Km south-west of Heraklion city, is the gate of the natural path leading to the wood of Rouvas through the gorge of Rouvas.